Flores-Kevin/rage-against-machine-learning/README.md

 - Valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).
 - Tempo: The overall estimated tempo of a track in beats per minute (BPM).
 In musical terminology, tempo is the speed or pace of a given piece and derives directly from the average beat duration.

+### Details About The App:
+We decided to use Streamlit to host and deploy our Music Diversifier.
+We sought to design an app that was both easy to use and provided enough information to be interesting and engaging.
+Although Streamlit can be publicly deployed, our app is currently only running locally.
+This is due to our dependency on the Spotify API which requires access tokens created from personal account IDs and keys.
+(Screenshots of our app can be found at the bottom of this report.)

 ### Limitations and Future Directions:
 - Our app is currently in its beta form, and we have a few limitations we experienced with this version.
 For example if you want to input a heavy metal song and input Belarus you might not get a lot of very similar songs if Belarus does not have a lot of heavy metal songs in their top 200 songs.
 We also have a few future directions we look forward to pursuing to make the Music Diversifier better!